True and false discoveries with independent and sequential e-values: A simulation study with independent e-values

+The left panel of Figure~\ref{fig:ie_vs_p} shows the p-values produced by the GWGS procedure, which is designed specifically for p-values.
+The procedure is very standard \cite{Genovese/Wasserman:2004,Goeman/Solari:2011,Goeman/etal:2019Biometrika}, but the abbreviation, after the four authors of this procedure, that we use for it was introduced in our previous paper \cite{Vovk/Wang:2023}.
+As presented in that paper, the procedure produces a discovery matrix based on p-values, or as we will say, \emph{discovery p-matrix}; namely, the discovery p-matrix in Figure~\ref{fig:ie_vs_p} has the entries

+(cf.\ \eqref{eq:algorithm}), where $F$ is Simes's \cite{Simes:1986} function for merging independent p-values.
+The underlying p-value $P_k$ for testing the null hypothesis $H_k$ for each of the 200 observations is the optimal one coming from the Neyman--Pearson lemma (and so it is based on \eqref{eq:E} as test statistic).

-In Figure~\ref{fig:ie_vs_p} we use what we called Fisher's scale in \cite{Vovk/Wang:arXiv1912b}, but now we extend it by two further thresholds, one of which is $0.5\%$, as advocated by \cite{Benjamin/etal:2018}.
-Our colour scheme is: \begin{itemize} \item P-values above $5\%$ are shown in green; they are not significant. \item P-values between $1\%$ and $5\%$ are shown in yellow; they are significant but not highly significant. \item P-values between $0.5\%$ and $1\%$ are shown in red; they are highly significant (but fail to attain the more stringent criterion of significance advocated in \cite{Benjamin/etal:2018}). \item P-values between $0.1\%$ and $0.5\%$ are shown in dark red. \item P-values below $0.1\%$ are shown in black; they can be regarded as providing decisive evidence against the null hypothesis (to use Jeffreys's expression). \end{itemize}
+Figure~\ref{fig:ie_vs_p} uses what we called Fisher's scale in \cite{Vovk/Wang:2023}, but now we extend it by two further thresholds, one of which is $0.5\%$, as advocated by Benjamin et al.\ \cite{Benjamin/etal:2018}.
+Therefore, our colour scheme is: \begin{itemize} \item The p-values above $5\%$ are shown in green; they are not statistically significant. \item The p-values between $1\%$ and $5\%$ are shown in yellow; they are statistically significant but not highly significant. \item The p-values between $0.5\%$ and $1\%$ are shown in red; they are highly significant (but fail to attain the more stringent criterion of significance advocated in \cite{Benjamin/etal:2018}). \item The p-values between $0.1\%$ and $0.5\%$ are shown in dark red. \item The p-values below $0.1\%$ are shown in black; they can be regarded as providing decisive evidence against the null hypothesis (to use Jeffreys's expression in a slightly different context). \end{itemize}